KNG-Dev/CBS-Interactive-Designs/README.md

 * Reasoning behind this idea was that many times when I'm looking for a new show to binge, a trailer gives me a better sense of the quality of the show.
 * Having a review section can also help increase engagement of the app.
 Everytime when I watch trailers on Youtube, I always check the comments for reactions.

-These are just some ideas I had, let me know what you think.

 <img src="CBSiEpisode.png" width="200" />        <img src="CBSiTrailer.png" width="200" />